trineshreddy/sudoku-solver-thorugh-ML-and-Image-Processing-/Readme.md

-# Robust Method of solving sudoko using ML and Image Processing Approach
+# Robust Method of solving sudoku using ML and Image Processing Approach

 ## To understand the project read the report which has been attached